 Please note that traditional walk-in clinic services are currently suspended.

-The walk-in clinic is open Monday – Friday from 9 a.m. until 4:30 p.m.
+When operating, the walk-in clinic is open Monday – Friday from 9 a.m. until 4:30 p.m.
 Walk-in services may close earlier depending on volume.

 For chronic concerns, your family doctor can provide the best standard of ongoing care.